All Episodes

 The Iraqis don't want any part of them.

-The elections took place, the Constitution timeline is taking place.
+The Constitution timeline is taking place.

-Um all of the reforms that uh were on the table are taking place, and I talked to people like you who come back.
+All of the reforms that were on the table are taking place.

 Their morale is very high.

-I think the casualty rate, and I'm glad you called because you reminded me of something that I had here in the stack uh that I might not have remembered I had, might not have gotten to today, but it's it's interesting to put casualties in context.
+I think the casualty rate, and I'm glad you called because you reminded me of something that I had here in the stack that I might not have remembered I had, might not have gotten to today, but it's interesting to put casualties in context.

-We've tried this on several occasions on this program.
+And we've tried this on several occasions on this program.

-Uh one of the examples I have used is World War II.
+One of the examples I have used is World War II.

-You can go back and look at the number of American casualties in the Battle of Bulge or at D-Day, the uh beaches of Normandy, or a training exercise for the D-Day invasion.
+You can go back and look at the number of American casualties in the Battle of Bulge or at D-Day, the beaches of Normandy, or a training exercise for the D-Day invasion.

-He said, We're conducting, and this is I want you to listen to this, Jared, and all of you, because this makes a lot of sense.
+He said, we're conducting, and this is, I want you to listen to this, Jared, and all of you, because this makes a lot of sense.

-He said, We are conducting an experiment never before seen, as far as I know, in the history of the human race.
+He said, we are conducting an experiment never before seen, as far as I know, in the history of the human race.

-We are trying to fight a war under the auspices of an establishment that is determined to put the most charitable face on it to emphasize American casualties Over all other information about the war.
+We are trying to fight a war under the auspices of an establishment that is determined to put the most charitable face on it to emphasize American casualties over all other information about the war.

-We're conducting an experiment experiment never before seen.
+We're conducting an experiment never before seen.

 We are trying to fight a war under the auspices of emphasizing American casualties over all other information about the war.